 Having traveled the world and met with Malcolm X while living in Ghana, Maya Angelou returned to the U.S. in 1964 to help the black leader in his political efforts.
 However, soon after she arrived stateside, Malcolm X was assassinated.

-Despite his death, Angelou continued working with the Civil Rights Movement and helped fundraise for Martin Luther King, Jr. Unfortunately, the young artist found herself devastated once again, when King was murdered on her birthday in 1968.
-It was during this time that novelist James Baldwin encouraged Angelou to write and she began work on I Know Why the Caged Bird Sings.
+Despite his death, Angelou continued working with the civil-rights movement and helped raise funds for Martin Luther King, Jr. Unfortunately, the young artist found herself devastated once again, when King was murdered on her birthday in 1968.
+It was during this time that novelist James Baldwin encouraged Angelou to write, and she began work on her groundbreaking memoir I Know Why the Caged Bird Sings.

 Recalling her childhood experiences growing up in Arkansas to becoming a mother at 16, Angelou published I Know Why the Caged Bird Sings in 1969.
 It became an instant bestseller and stayed on the New York Times paperback bestseller list for the next two years.
 Nominated for a National Book Award in 1970, it is considered her most famous work.
 In 2011, Time magazine ranked it as one of the most influential books of modern times.